ryssbowh/craft-activity/README.md

 User activity and the fields changed will remain viewable even when the object recorded for no longer exists.

+## Installation

+Install through plugin store or with composer : `composer require rysbowh/craft-activity:^0.1`

 ## Settings

-This plugin has some extensive settings to tweak the activity you want recorded.
+This plugin has some extensive settings to control the activity you want recorded.
 Lots of events can be ignored (cp, frontend, console, project config), or you can ignore only some log types.
 Logs can be deleted when they become too old, and be deleted along with the user that created them.

 By default the routes logs are ignored (because we can't track their changes), and the "update slugs and uris", "elements are propagated" and "elements are resaved" logs are ignored which should be what you need in most cases.
 Turning on those logs can create lots of useless activities as they are triggered by the system.